 FreeBSD: Install unhide

-Type the following command to install the same using the port, enter:
+Type the following command to install unhide using the port, enter:

 # cd /usr/ports/security/unhide/